Your next cup of George ships fresh roasted.

 Guatemala’s highlands have been farmed for coffee long enough to understand the same logic.
 The volcanic soil, the altitude, the processing traditions — these are not recent discoveries.
 They are the accumulated knowledge of generations of farmers who understood what the land was asking for and answered accordingly.

-The painting is sourced from Wikimedia Commons, confirmed public domain CC0.
+The painting is held by the Smithsonian American Art Museum and reproduced under the Smithsonian Open Access program (CC0).
 The coffee is sourced from Guatemala’s most respected growing regions.
 Both took a long time to become what they are.

 What Makes This Specialty-Grade Coffee?